The Team

 Amanda Crofts retired from a District Nursing career to re-launch her skills and energy into the community as a musician.
 Her passion is encouraging others to participate in lively interactive music sessions and enjoy the physical and mental well-being benefits associated with taking part.
 Characterised by fun-loving, fiddle-playing, and occasional piano-playing, Amanda leads PFC sessions with a flavour influenced by her experience as a folk-fiddle player in South Norfolk Ceilidh Bands.
 She also provides regular musical in-put performing with amateur dramatics groups, plays recorder and violin in a chamber music group, and enjoys singing in a community choir.
 Amanda has just completed her Singing for the Brain training with The Alzheimer’s Society and helps develop PFC’s offering for people living with dementia and their carers, including leading regular sessions at The Cameo Cafe in North Walsham.

-Ervin Munir MBCS CITP is a core member of the delivery team at PFC and manages our e-mailing list (get in touch to sign up!).
+Ervin Munir MBCS CITP manages our e-mailing list (get in touch to sign up!).
 He is also a local open mic committee member and organiser (Rock the Lobster).
 He sings and writes songs (www.ervinmusic.co.uk) and regularly plays guitar performing solo and with friends, at Rock the Lobster and other local venues.

 Ervin set up the Rock the Lobster record label and produced and mastered the Chilled Lobster 01 album (CD, iTunes, Amazon, Spotify etc.) of original songs, working with many local musicians in his home recording studio.
 More recently he worked with Tina and other local musicians to produce the PFC Sheringham By The Sea fund raising EP.

-Ervin sings and plays guitar (and kazoo) in a popular local band called Cutting the Mustard alongside George (above), Tina (above) and Brian Eade (bio to follow – Brian is also a part of the PFC delivery team!).
+Ervin sings and plays guitar (and kazoo) in a popular local band called Cutting the Mustard alongside Tina and Amanda.
 In his delivery work with PFC, and in helping to run Rock the Lobster, Ervin has learnt how powerful music, singing and performing can be to a person’s well-being.

 IMG_4267